[Template] Measuring Enablement Impact: Connecting Training to Business Results

 Are you struggling to demonstrate the value of your enablement programs?
 You're not alone.
 Tying enablement and learning programs to business outcomes is a notoriously difficult problem.
 In this comprehensive guide, we'll explore practical strategies to measure the impact of enablement and prove its worth to your company's bottom line.

-We'll also share a free downloadable template you can use to begin measuring your enablement impact today!
+You can also access this free downloadable template to begin measuring your enablement impact today!

 The Challenge: Why Measuring Enablement Impact is Difficult